 The BP Pension Fund (the Fund) is a defined benefit (DB) pension arrangement, closed to new members and the future build-up of benefits.
-This document explains how the assets of the Fund are to be invested and outlines the principles which govern the strategic investment decisions.
+This document explains how the assets of the Fund are invested and outlines the principles which govern the strategic investment decisions.

-The principles are set by the Trustee of the Fund, BP Pension Trustees Limited (the Trustee) and reflect the Trustee's underlying beliefs about investment objectives, governance, and risk, including responsible investment and encompassing an integrated risk management approach.
+The principles are set by the trustee of the Fund, BP Pension Trustees Limited (the Trustee) and reflect the Trustee's underlying beliefs about investment objectives, governance, and risk, including responsible investment and encompassing an integrated risk management approach.
 The Trustee has prepared this document and keeps it up to date.
 This Statement of Investment Principles (SIP) will be reviewed at least every three years or immediately following a significant change of investment policy, or any material change to the Fund.
-The Trustee reviews the continuing suitability of the associated SIP policies on an annual basis in conjunction with the Implementation Statement.
+The Trustee reviews the continuing suitability of associated SIP policies on a regular basis.
+In line with regulations, the Trustee publishes the Fund's Implementation Statement on an annual basis.

-In preparing this SIP, the Trustee has received written advice from its investment adviser and has consulted BP p.l.c. (the Company) on behalf of all the participating employers.
-The SIP is designed to comply with the requirements of the Pensions Act 1995, as amended by the Pension Act 2004, and The Occupational Pension Schemes (Investment) Regulations 2005 (the Investment Regulations) and subsequent legislation.
+In preparing this SIP, the Trustee has received written advice from its investment adviser and has consulted BP p.l.c., (the Company) on behalf of all the participating employers.
+This SIP is designed to comply with the requirements of the Pensions Act 1995, as amended by the Pension Act 2004, and The Occupational Pension Schemes (Investment) Regulations 2005 (the Investment Regulations) and subsequent legislation.